reach-sh/reach-lang/docs/src/tut/mkt/index.md

 And That concludes the application.

-Yayeh, You came this far!

-You are a rockstar!
+You have successfully completed an interactive command-line DApp.
 Congratulations on this new feat!

 #### {#tut-mkt-Interaction-advance-test} Testing the application

 Open two terminals.
-In the first one, run ` ./reach run index seller` and in the second terminal, run `./reach run index buyer`
+In the first one, run `{!cmd} ./reach run index seller` and in the second terminal, run `{!cmd} ./reach run index buyer`

 If the transaction is canceled, the output received should look like this: